EXPLAINER: How ominous is the debt limit problem?

 Treasury Secretary Janet Yellen speaks with reporters during a visit to the Virginia Innovation Partnership Corporation incubator at the Center for Innovative Technology campus in Herndon, Va., Oct.
 21, 2022.
 Yellen has notified Congress that the U.S. is projected to reach its debt limit on Thursday and will then resort to “extraordinary measures” to avoid default.
 (AP Photo/Cliff Owen, File) The letter from Treasury Secretary Janet Yellen to House Speaker Kevin McCarthy of Calif., photographed Friday, Jan.
 13, 2023, notifying Congress that the U.S. is projected to reach its debt limit on Jan.
 19, and will then resort to "extraordinary measures" to avoid default.
 (AP Photo/Jon Elswick)

-WASHINGTON (AP) — On the brink of hitting the nation's legal borrowing limit on Thursday, the government is resorting to “extraordinary measures” to avoid a default.
+WASHINGTON (AP) — The U.S. government on Thursday ran up against its legal borrowing capacity of $31.381 trillion, and the Treasury Department began implementing "extraordinary measures” to avoid a default.

 Sounds ominous, right?